SantiagoMaya10/ppi_pl_MAYAls/README.md

 We regularly discuss and explore topics inspired by these influential works, offering insights and practical examples to our audience.

-## Authors

-Personal information about the creator:
+# About me

 Hello everyone!!
-My name is Santiago Maya, and I am a software engineer at Mercado Libre.
-I've worked in the software industry for about 4 years now and im really happy to be sharing all the things that I've learned all these years.
+My name is Luis Santiago Maya Restrepo, and I am currently a Software Engineer at Mercado Libre.
+I've worked in the software industry for about 4 years now and im really happy to be sharing all the things that I've learned through all these years.
+I am also in the last year of my underdegree in Systems and Informatics Engineering in Universidad Nacional de Colombia, at Medellín.

+The areas of biggest interest to me are: software architecture, software design and artificial intelligence.

+Some couriosities about me:
+- My top 3 favourite programming languages are: 1.
+Java 2.
+Python and 3.
+Scala.
+- My favorite OS is MacOs, in genral, unix based operative systems.
+- I don't like to view software as backend or frontend, it's too limiting.
+I like just to talk about software in general.
+- I love playing chess.
+I love chess.

 ## Contribution